Skip to content

 Scarcity.
 When finite agents (Postulate 4) unfold in diverse ways (P3) and are inter-dependent (D12), resources relative to aggregate need are necessarily insufficient.

-Note: P12’s derivation proceeds from finitude (Postulate 4), but scarcity itself is an empirical observation (every known society faces some form of scarcity); it is not a pure logical necessity.
-A post-scarcity society (one in which material needs are fully met by automation) could invalidate P12’s material dimension.
-But cognitive scarcity (the finitude of attention and understanding) appears to be more deeply rooted in finitude itself and is harder to imagine away.
-Downstream propositions that depend on P12 (P13–P18) would require re-examination under post-scarcity conditions.
+Note: The derivation of P12 proceeds from finitude (Postulate 4), but scarcity is also an empirical observation: every known society faces some form of scarcity, so it should not be treated as a pure logical necessity.
+A post-scarcity society, one in which material needs are fully met by automation, could invalidate the material dimension of P12.
+Cognitive scarcity, especially the finitude of attention and understanding, appears more deeply rooted in finitude itself and is harder to imagine away.
+Downstream propositions that depend on P12 (P13P18) would require re-examination under post-scarcity conditions.

 Proposition (P13) P13 (from Postulate 4, P3, D12)